 Industrial Winter Safety

-Stay safe with these industrial winter safety guidelines.
+Stay safe with these cold weather safety tips for outdoor workers.

 The leaves are falling and so is the temperature.
 Winter will be here shortly.
 While it is beautiful and enchanting, winter can pose some major hazards if you haven’t prepared for it.
 Failing to recognize and respect the dangers of winter is not recommended.

-Whether you are traveling through, working in, or enjoying the weather, the following industrial winter safety tips are helpful to ensure your safety and good health:
+Whether you are traveling through, working in, or enjoying the weather, the following cold weather safety tips for outdoor workers will ensure your safety and good health:

 Wear Layered Clothing

 Multiple layers of loose-fitting clothing allow the worker to adjust their comfort level and protection based on the current temperature.
 Tight fitting clothes reduce blood circulation.
 Many forget the danger of sunburn when it is cold outside, but it is always important to protect from the sun.
 Wear a hat, scarf or face covering and always wear waterproof gloves.
+The goal is to expose as little skin as possible.
 Also, it is wise to keep a change of clothes with you in case your existing clothes get wet.
 Being wet can increase the rate of heat loss from the body.

 It’s easy to forget the simple importance of hydration when it is cold outside.
 It’s not like the steamy summer months when we know we are sweating.
 You still sweat—even in cold temperatures.
-For optimal performance, keep the body hydrated.
+For optimal performance, keep the body hydrated with water.